contensis/contensis.github.io/api-src/delivery-api/model/http/quote-http.md

 | text | `string` | The quote text |
 | source | `string` | The source of the quote |

-## Validation

-TODO: Confirm if a Validation should exist

 ## Example

 {% method -%}

-The example shows a query object:
+This example shows a quote object:

 {% sample lang="json" -%}
 ```json